playfulprogramming/playfulprogramming/content/blog/introduction-to-typescript/index.md

 ## Don't Forget To Document {#typescript-is-not-documentation}

 Just as typings shouldn't replace tests, typings should also not replace documentation or comments.
 Typings can help understand what inputs and outputs you're expecting, but just the same as with testing; _it doesn't explain what the logic does or provide context as to why the data types have specific properties_, what the properties are used for, and so forth.
-Additionally, typings often do little to help explain how to contribute in the larger scale or the design principles that may be applied in the design of the application.
+Additionally, typings often do little to help explain how to contribute in the larger scale when talking about documentation.
+For example, in a large-scale application, there may be come complex data patterns or order-of-operations that are required to do a task.
+Typings alone will not effectively communicate these design principles that are integral to the usage of the code.

 Essentially, I just want to make sure to iterate that while there may be tools that can let you auto-document the properties and the property type from TypeScript annotations, hand-done documentation is still extremely important.